 32. Inflation Creeping into Satellite Procurements

 Communication Satellite Databases is offered as a complete, unbroken set.
 The entire product consists of Chapters A to D. The new product is provided as files on a CD Rom, with an Adobe Acrobat version of the report that can be printed by the end user.
 This substantially reduces shipping costs.
-The price for the initial Communication Satellite Database set is US$2985.00, FOB Palos Verdes, California.
-Complete updates are available for $995.00 plus shipping within 5 years of the original purchase date.
+The Special Reduced Price for the initial Communication Satellite Database set is US$1642.50, FOB Palos Verdes, California.
+Complete updates are available for $1095.00 plus shipping within 5 years of the original purchase date.